Audio#

 What we have done#

-• We use the Audio utility to preload a resource file named "bg-music.wav" with the key BG_MUSIC_KEY into the AudioGroup.MUSIC group with maximum volume of 100%.
+• We use the Audio utility to load an audio resource file named "bg-music.wav".

-• In the update lifecycle method, we start/stop playback of the preloaded audio clip when the space bar is pressed.
+• In the update lifecycle method, we start/stop playback of the audio clip when the space bar is pressed.

 • In the static main method, we created an Application instance with title, "Audio Sample", loaded an instance of our scene subclass and called the run method to start the application.